FIRE TRUCKS AT WAR

 the motor.
 The water tank held 300 gals of water and a foam tank held 30 gals.
 Two foam lines were

-body of the vehicle and attached to a hose reel carrying 100 ft of 1/2 in high pressure line.
-A special CO2
+the body of the vehicle and attached to a hose reel carrying 100 ft of 1/2 in high pressure line.
+A special

-discharge horn was supplied.
-Portable fire extinguishers along with numberous hand rescue tools were also
+CO2 discharge horn was supplied.
+Portable fire extinguishers along with numberous hand rescue tools

 1941 Class 100 Holabird Crash Truck USA